xiergo/DockQcomplex/README.md

 Note that:
-1. Ground truth chains should be saved in separate pdb files.
-Each pdb file should be named as '(pdb_id)_(chain_id).pdb', where chain id can be anything with any length, not necessarily consistent with chain id in prediction, such as '7URD_I_am_one_chain.pdb' and '7URD_I_am_another_chain.pdb'.
+1. Ground truth chains should be saved in separate pdb files in one directory or one pdb file.
+If it is in the former case, you need to provide 'pdb_id'.
+In addition, each pdb file include only one chain of the complex and should be named as '(pdb_id)_(chain_id).pdb', where chain id can be anything with any length, not necessarily consistent with chain id in prediction, such as '7URD_I_am_one_chain.pdb' and '7URD_I_am_another_chain.pdb'.

 # Reference